zhjermia/python-notes/index.md

 but MAYBE they are in the page source.
 `
 The clue is easy: it is to open the html source.
 In the source, there is a large body of text which seems to be containing random characters.
 The challenge is to understand what to do with this large body of text.
 I don't see any other clue, just to "recognize the characters".
 Hmm, what to do...
+Update: after opening the page source, we can find that in the beginning of the <html> tag, there is another clue: `find rare characters in the mess below:`, then the random characters.